fgoncalves/Timestamp-protocol-kernel-module/README.txt

     netmask 255.255.255.0
     pre-up /root/adhoc.sh

-Note that the /root/adhoc.sh is a script with the precious instructions (don't forget to markit executable)
+Note that the /root/adhoc.sh is a script with the previous instructions (don't forget to markit executable)

 Placa Wireless IOGEAR